Digicreon/Vik/README.md

 * `data-vik-pre-callback`: Name of a Javascript function to execute *before* the new content will be fetched.
 * `data-vik-post-callback`: Name of a Javascript function to execute *after* the new content has been fetched.
 * `data-vik-title`: Selector of the DOM element which contains the new title of the page.
 If the title's text is stored in an attribute of the node (instead of the node's text content), the attribute's name must be added at the end of the selector, separated by a slash.
 Set to an empty string to avoid title update.
-* `data-vik-scroll-to-top`: "`false`" to not scroll to the top of the page. "`true`" to scroll to the top of the page (even if the ghost mode was activated, or if it is a POST form).
+* `data-vik-scroll-to-top`: "`false`" to prevent scrolling to the top of the page. "`true`" to scroll to the top of the page (even if the ghost mode was activated, or if it is a POST form).
 * `data-vik-quit-page-confirmation`: **Forms only.** Tell if a confirmation popup should be displayed when the user tries to quit the current page whereas this form has begun to be filled.
 Possible values are "`true`" or "`false`".
 * `data-vik-quit-page-text`: **Forms only.** Text used for the confirmation popup before leaving the page. (browsers usually override it)
 * `data-vik-form-validation`: **Forms only.** Name of a Javascript function to execute in order to validate the form's content.
-The function will receive the form's DOM element as parameter, and must return a boolean value (`true` if the form is valid and could be sent; `false` if the form contains errors).
+The function will receive the form's DOM element as a parameter, and must return a boolean value (`true` if the form is valid and could be sent; `false` if the form contains errors).

 ### 3.3 Configuration priority
 Tag attributes have priority over the global configuration.